ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 Use these release notes to learn about the latest changes to the {{site.data.keyword.powerSysShort}}.
 {: shortdesc}

+### September 2023
+{: dec-2022}

+- You can
 ### December 2022
 {: dec-2022}

-- You can now get new error messages for undefined response codes for new service endpoint response codes.
+- Added s1022 in `sys-type value` for [Create a server instance](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-create) and [Create a virtual tape library](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-a-vtl) commands.

 ### September 2022
 {: sept-2022}